-So, now that you have your ginger syrup it's finally time to drink it!
+So, now that you have your ginger syrup it’s finally time to drink it!
 The easiest thing to make is ginger beer.
 To do it, you need a lime and some carbonated water.
-I use a soda siphon that I always have on hand in the refrigerator, but any club soda or sparkling mineral water will do.
+We use a soda siphon that we always have on hand in the refrigerator, but any club soda or sparkling mineral water will do.

 Fill an ice-filled glass a third of the way with ginger syrup, top with soda water and a squeeze of lime juice.
 Enjoy.

 And, what about cocktails?
-I once mentioned the Moscow Mule in an earlier post.
-It's a wonderful cocktail that kicked off the vodka craze of the 1950s.
+The quintessential ginger cocktail is the Moscow Mule once mentioned in an earlier post.
+It's a wonderful drink that kicked off the vodka craze of the 1950s.
 However, now that you are using syrup, here's a more appropriate recipe for it.
-The drink is best served in genuine antique copper mugs are absolutely perfect for this drink.
+The drink is best served in genuine antique copper mugs.
 Click here to see if any are available in the Antique/Vintage Store.

 2 oz vodka

 Build in an ice-filled highball glass or copper mug.
 Add the vodka, fresh lime juice and ginger syrup.
 Top with soda water.
 Stir to mix and serve.